Job Satisfaction And Employee Engagement: A Brief Comparison

 1. Career Development Opportunities

-Career advancement is an integral aspect of most people's work-life balance.
-As a result, it is critical to not only provide a stable job but also to ensure that growth does not stall.
+Career advancement is an integral aspect of most people’s work-life balance.
+As a result, it is critical to provide a stable job and ensure that growth does not stall.

-Professional success is one of the most empowering aspects of anyone's life.
-For any capable employee, the need to upskill and grow is a major priority for them.
+Professional success is one of the most empowering aspects of anyone’s life.
+For any capable employee, the need to upskill and grow is a major priority.

-If your people are not talking with you about their growth, they might already be thinking of a career shift.
+If your people are not talking with you about their growth, they might already think of a career shift.
 And probably not with your company.

-Thus, it is vital for companies to see and offer similar career growth opportunities.
+Thus, companies need to see and offer similar career growth opportunities.

 When people are encouraged to learn, develop, and are set up for success by their employers, they are more likely to be happy with their work.